 Party with a Purpose

-Before starting my business as an idea development strategist, I spent 12 years as an wedding and event planner — coordinating hundreds, if not thousands, of parties, meetings, weddings and gatherings.
-After awhile, it was obvious how the guests would act depending on how the event was planned.
+Before starting my business as an idea development strategist, I spent 12 years as a wedding and event planner — coordinating hundreds, if not thousands, of parties, meetings, weddings, and gatherings.
+After a while, it was obvious how the guests would act depending on how the event was planned.
 The same is true for how people act in your community.
 It’s all in how you set it up – the purpose behind it.

 When I was in my twenties, I threw a lot of house parties.
 I’d line the counter with liquor bottles, buy a few snacks, turn on the music and tell people to invite whoever they want.
 People would show up, have some drinks, get a little crazy and have a lot of fun.
 I’d see a few familiar faces but mostly strangers who didn’t know in whose house they were standing.
 As long as they didn’t trash my house or do something to warrant the cops being called, I just let the guests do whatever.
 No agenda.
 No direction.
 Just hanging out.
 After a while, when the booze was gone, everyone would trickle out and I’d be left sitting on the back patio, deep in conversation with one or two of my best friends.

 They were great parties for 20-somethings looking to have a good time and not much else.
 But, did they help me build long-lasting relationships?
 No. Why?
 Because instead of interacting with the people I’d never met, I would talk to people I already knew.
 I didn’t have a purpose for the party except to have a good time.
 So, that is all that happened.
 We had a good time and went along our merry way after it was over.

 When you are throwing a party for your business, your purpose is extremely important because it will determine the results you get from your community.
 If you are using your community to build brand awareness, start a movement or create an army of raving fans, your focus should be on creating an experience where engagement thrives.